 International applicants are required to submit copies of both an academic record and diploma (or other document indicating the date and conferral of your degree).
 Copies of documents are acceptable at the time of application; official documents will be requested if you are admitted to the program.
 If you will earn or have earned your undergraduate degree from a non-U.S. institution, you are required to submit a WES Evaluation Report.

-We accept most three-year bachelor’s degrees as long as they are equivalent to a four-year U.S. degree.
+We accept most three-year bachelor’s degrees, as long as they are equivalent to a four-year U.S. degree.

 If the original language of the academic record and diploma is not English, a certified English translation must accompany the original document.
 The translation should be literal rather than interpretive.
 If a certified copy of the original transcript is submitted, it must be certified by the institution from which the degree was received.
 Documents notarized by a notary public are not acceptable.

-Credentials must include:
+Credentials must include

-Years of attendance at the academic institution
+- Years of attendance at the academic institution

-Dated degree, diploma, or certificate
+- Dated degree, diploma, or certificate

-The TOEFL must be taken no more than two years prior to the application deadline date.
+The TOEFL or IELTS exam must be taken no more than two years prior to the application deadline date.

-To have scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.
-A copy of your score report much be uploaded at the time of submission.
+To have IELTS scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.

-Exemptions: International applicants who studied for four years or more at an accredited institution where English was the sole language of instruction are exempt from the TOEFL requirement.
-If you studied in this environment for less than four years you are not exempt from the TOEFL, even if a degree was earned.
+Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.

 The Admissions Committee will grant an admission deferral request only in cases of medical emergency or U.S. military assignment that preclude starting the program in the original term of admission.
 If a deferral is granted, students must pay their enrollment deposit to secure a seat in the following year's class; deferrals are for a maximum of one year and can only be given once per student.

-Create an account to start your application to the MAcc program or log in to manage an application in progress or add recommenders.
+Create an account to start your application to the MAcc Program, or log in to manage an application in progress or add recommenders.